nowatermelon/skyrim/FAQ.md

 ---
 ### How do I change the dodge hotkey?
-See comments of [TK Dodge Redux](https://www.nexusmods.com/skyrimspecialedition/mods/160098), and as mentioned in [README](https://github.com/nowatermelon/skyrim/blob/main/README.md#post-installation), you can locate the ini file through filter.
+Edit "DodgeHotkey =" in `TK Dodge RE.ini`, and as mentioned in [README](https://github.com/nowatermelon/skyrim/blob/main/README.md#post-installation), you can locate the ini file through filter.

 ---
 ### How do I change the resolution?